Meet our Team:

 Mathias Renaud

 Mathias grew up outside of Windsor, ON.
 He completed his undergraduate studies at the University of Waterloo, where he focused on Molecular Genetics.
 His background in Computational Biology is also a huge benefit to the team.
 Although he never worked with worms before, Mathias quickly adapted and thoroughly enjoys watching them go about their lives through the microscope.
 This kind of makes sense, because as a little kid, Mathias always wanted to be a “bug scientist.”
 He feels like he wasn’t that far off now that he’s studying worms and is calling this a win!
 For his PhD thesis, Mathias is characterizing the functions of small RNA pathways during spermatogenesis (#WormSperm).
-Mathias’ favo(u)rite food is fried chicken sandwiches.
+He’s currently sitting on piles and piles of genomic data that (thanks to his computational background!) he is now plowing through the analysis of!
+Aside from his key role in the lab as the current “senior” grad student, Mathias earned the title of “superdad” in 2023, with the birth of his son.
+Mathias is also the lab’s reigning Spotify guru and curates the best playlists for every type of lab outing.
+When it comes to favo(u)rite foods, Mathias is a bit of a foodie, and always knows the best and hippest things to eat in Toronto, but overall, Mathias’ current fave is fried chicken sandwiches.
 Much like enjoying a tasty chicken sandwich, Mathias is focused on enjoying each step of the way in his scientific journey!
+Keep crushing it, Mathias!

 Postdoctoral Fellow: Dr. Volker Nitschko